-Marked as a top conservation target for the island state of Chuuk for its health and significance, and known as a sacred area for generations, the Chunuf forest area is part of the West Fefen Area of Biodiversity Significance.
+The Chunuf forest area is a top conservation target for the island state of Chuuk and is part of the West Fefen Area of Biodiversity Significance.
+It has also been a sacred area for generations.
 The forest is home to several endangered and threatened bird, plant, and tree species.
-With a population of over 400, the Onongoch community on Fefen Island has, due to traditional practices and certain chiefly taboos, conserved and worked around the forest for many years, and wants it to be officially recognized as a conservation area.
-The Chuuk Conservation Society is providing assistance in the creation of a management plan for the new forest reserve.
+The Onongoch community (population 400) on Fefen Island has, with traditional practices and chiefly taboos, conserved the forest for many years.
+Now it wants the government to officially recognize the forest as a conservation area.
+The Chuuk Conservation Society is helping to create a management plan for the new forest reserve.

 Seacology is funding the construction of a meeting hall with office space.
 The village will also use grant funds to install 10 500-gallon water tanks and 10 toilets for the neediest members of the community.
 The community has agreed to protect 15 acres of pristine upland forest as a no-take area in perpetuity.